sharetribe/flex-docs/src/docs/ftw-styling/how-to-customize-ftw-styles/index.md

 ## Using vanilla CSS

-FTW templates don't use vanilla CSS, but it is possible to take vanilla CSS into use just by creating CSS file that doesn't use `*.module.css` pattern in its file name.
+The Sharetribe Web Template does not use vanilla CSS, but it is possible to take vanilla CSS into use just by creating CSS file that doesn't use `*.module.css` pattern in its file name.

 Read more about using vanilla CSS from
 [Create React App's docs](https://create-react-app.dev/docs/adding-a-stylesheet).